 - Double room incl. breakfast, € 138 per night

 Use this form to make a reservation at the conference hotel.
-The cutoff date for this hotel is March 31, 2018.
+The cutoff date for this hotel has been extended to April 6, 2018.

 Alternatively, Hotel Central is located at less than 10 minutes walking distance from the conference venue.
 The hotel offers additional capacity at a negotiated rate:

 - Double room for single use incl. breakfast, € 103 per night

 Reservations at the alternative hotel can be made by email to firstname.lastname@example.org with reference to “WEIS”.
 The cutoff date for this hotel is April 20, 2018.

 - Innsbruck Airport (INN): The city airport is located in the western edge of Innsbruck and is directly connected to the city center by the IVB bus line F (12 minutes) and taxis.
 Daily flights operate to several international destinations, such as Frankfurt, London, Amsterdam, and Vienna.

 - Munich Airport (MUC): Direct connections to Innsbruck are possible by bus, train, or car in a timeframe of 2-2.30 hours.
 Daily international flights connect Munich to worldwide destinations including North America and Asia.

 Innsbruck is located on a main European railway axis.
 Direct connections are possible from/to

 We recommend the website of Deutsche Bahn for connection and timetable inquiries, although tickets might have to be purchased from the Austrian, Italian or Swiss train services if the connection does not touch Germany.